shufflrr/userguide/src/presentations-editing.md

 # Editing

-## Why Edit a presentation?
+## Why Edit a presentation in Shufflrr's interface?

-Editing isn't necessary for some use cases in a Presentation Management System.
+Editing is only necessary for certain use cases in a Presentation Management System.

-Sometimes, people just want the parent slides created by the SMEs, arranged into child decks that suit specific purposes.
+Sometimes, people just want to use slides created by the SMEs, to be arranged into "child" decks that suit specific purposes.
+In that case no editing needed.

-Other times, aspects of a child deck need to be edited.
-Perhaps an agenda or title needs to be added or updated, or additional content added for a special case.
-In these cases, editing is needed.
+Other times, people want to very heavily change a presentation or add animations and charts; in that case, downloading the deck to edit in PowerPoint or Slides might be a better option.
+Just be sure to save it back into Shufflrr *with the same name*, otherwise parent-child relationships will break.

+*The time to use editing in Shufflrr* is:
+* When you need to customize.
+For example:
+	* an image of the city where you are presenting
+	* the date or presenter name on the title slide
+* When you need to make a quick fix (a typo or other mistake)

+>**Pro Tip!**
+>
+>If you download a deck to edit in PowerPoint, ***UPLOAD IT WITH THE SAME NAME.*** This avoids breaking the parent-child relationship.

 ## Steps